pawelkruzynski/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_vmware_for_sap/guide.en-ca.md

 ### 4 - Backup infrastructure

-We recommend using a Object Storage bucket in a different OVHcloud location from the one on which your workload runs, to protect yourself from a major outage on the primary OVHcloud location.
+We recommend using an Object Storage bucket in a different OVHcloud location from the one on which your workload runs, to protect yourself from a major outage on the primary OVHcloud location.

 #### 4.1 - SAP HANA database

-OVHcloud provides OVHcloud Backint Agent for SAP HANA to backup your SAP HANA database to a Object Storage bucket on OVHcloud.
+OVHcloud provides OVHcloud Backint Agent for SAP HANA to backup your SAP HANA database to an Object Storage bucket on OVHcloud.

 This backint agent allows you to take advantage of an Object Storage, like retention policy or immutable policy.
 To know more about the OVHcloud Backint Agent for SAP HANA, we recommend taking note of these guides: